PageRank, Parcoursup and other Moral Machines

 Firstly, a technical condition: how to efficiently execute an algorithm requested 40,000 times per second to search among 30,000 billion pages?
 Google’s engineers have designed technical architectures for this purpose that are much more complex, much more decisive and much less well-known than PageRank.

 Then a financial condition.
 None of the massive technical deployments would have been possible without a financial system that tolerates, at the very least, massive and long-loss investments.
-Without this “cavalry”, none of the web giants could have seen the light of day, as good as their theories were, as ingenious as their engineers were.
+Without this “cavalry”, none of the web giants could have seen the light of day, as good as their theories were, as ingenious as their engineers are.

 Little method for understanding information theories and their effects